BBC Sports Personality of the Year 2018 – Winner Odds

 EnergyBet is a newcomer in the British betting industry and has done pretty well in the crowded market so far.
 There’s an incredible amount of sports you can pick from as well as equally impressive sporting markets.
 The odds are quite competitive as well, which makes EnergyBet a great option for your punting.

-For this year’s BBC Sports Personality of the Year award, EnergyBet favours Tottenham Hotspur and England striker Harry Kane, giving him odds of 27/20.
-Next on the list is Anthony Joshua who has managed to unify all boxing heavyweight titles in 2018 – his odds stand at 7/2.
-Lizzy Yarnold is in front of Lewis Hamilton with odds of 12/1 vs. 16/1, while road racing cyclist Chris Froome stands at 20/1.
+For this year’s BBC Sports Personality of the Year award, EnergyBet favours Tottenham Hotspur and England striker Harry Kane, giving him odds of 4/5.
+Next on the list is Anthony Joshua who has managed to unify all boxing heavyweight titles in 2018 – his odds stand at 9/2.
+Britain’s best cyclist and 2018 Giro D’Italia winner Chris Froome stands at 12/1, followed by Formula One champion Lewis Hamiton with 14/1 and Lizzy Yarnold with 20/1.

 LV BET is a European bookie based in Malta which operates in the UK thanks to a license issued by the UK Gambling Commission.
 It is one of the most popular bookies in Europe, and there are many reasons why.
 The welcome bonus is generous, the odds are great and you get to pick from a huge selection of sports which are enough to satisfy every punter’s appetite.

-Again, Harry Kane is the major favourite with odds of 27/20 after a great season with Tottenham Hotspur in which he scored 30 goals in the Premier League.
-Boxer Anthony Joshua is behind England’s deadly striker with odds of 7/2 and is followed by skeleton racer Lizzy Yarnold with 12/1.
-British Formula 1 racer and current world champion Lewis Hamilton comes next with odds of 16/1.
+Again, Harry Kane is the major favourite with odds of 4/5 after a great season with Tottenham Hotspur in which he scored 30 goals in the Premier League and winning the Golden Boot at the 2018 FIFA World Cup.
+Boxer Anthony Joshua is behind England’s deadly striker with odds of 9/2 and is followed by current Formula One champion Lewis Hamilton and golfer Tommy Fleetwood with odds of 14/1.
+Skeleton racer Lizzy Yarnold stands at 20/1.

 BetEast is a major online bookie in Asia which expanded their business in the UK in 2014.
 Striking a few sponsorships deals with clubs such as Swansea City, BetEast became a household name across the UK, offering a huge number of sporting markets and competitive odds.
 The bookmaker has a generous welcome offer and great promos as well, making it a favourite of thousands.